 Tip: When working with agents, use a temporary email address and a different, fake surname with each agent.
 There’s no need (especially since you should never sign anything with the agent), and why would you want your real name to be in all those databases?
 Also, that way you’ll have less issues with agents refusing to work with each other (as explained below).

 No single agent has access to everything on the market.
 Not even close.

-In France, there’s no MLS or central database of all the properties that are for sale.
-Each agency has their own listings.
+In France, there’s no central database of all the properties that are for sale.
+Each agency has their own listings, and only if they really can’t find a buyer then they often open up to the idea of collaborating with other agents.
 They publish some of their listings online (the ones they’re having a hard time selling), and the rest they keep secret (these are called ‘off-market’) so that other agents can’t find out about them.

 Most owners (the savvy ones) list with 2 or 3 agencies.
 Agencies often don’t like to work with each other because it means splitting commission.
 This is why, as a buyer, you’ll need to contact (and work directly with) as many agencies as possible.
 Many agents on the French Riviera won’t proactively follow up with new listings, so you’ll need to message them regularly to remind them that you exist.

 Many agencies also don’t really want to sell villas unless they can make a massive commission, because they are making profit on it by taking 20% commission plus fees every time they find someone to rent it as a

 Since there are many illegal 'real estate agents' trying to make money off French Riviera property, it’s very important that you make sure any agent you’re working closely with is legal by asking for three things: their license to practice (carte professionelle), indemnity insurance, and fidelity bond (piece de garantie) details.